MentalPower/twemproxy_old/README.md

 ## Zero Copy

-In nutcracker, all the memory for incoming requests and outgoing responses is allocated in mbuf.
+In twemproxy, all the memory for incoming requests and outgoing responses is allocated in mbuf.
 Mbuf enables zero-copy because the same buffer on which a request was received from the client is used for forwarding it to the server.
 Similarly the same mbuf on which a response was received from the server is used for forwarding it to the client.

 Furthermore, memory for mbufs is managed using a reuse pool.
 This means that once mbuf is allocated, it is not deallocated, but just put back into the reuse pool.
 By default each mbuf chunk is set to 16K bytes in size.
-There is a trade-off between the mbuf size and number of concurrent connections nutcracker can support.
-A large mbuf size reduces the number of read syscalls made by nutcracker when reading requests or responses.
-However, with large mbuf size, every active connection would use up 16K bytes of buffer which might be an issue when nutcracker is handling large number of concurrent connections from clients.
-When nutcracker is meant to handle a large number of concurrent client connections, you should set chunk size to a small value like 512 bytes using the -m or --mbuf-size=N argument.
+There is a trade-off between the mbuf size and number of concurrent connections twemproxy can support.
+A large mbuf size reduces the number of read syscalls made by twemproxy when reading requests or responses.
+However, with large mbuf size, every active connection would use up 16K bytes of buffer which might be an issue when twemproxy is handling large number of concurrent connections from clients.
+When twemproxy is meant to handle a large number of concurrent client connections, you should set chunk size to a small value like 512 bytes using the -m or --mbuf-size=N argument.

 ## Configuration

-nutcracker can be configured through a YAML file specified by the -c or --conf-file command-line argument on process start.
-The configuration file is used to specify the server pools and the servers within each pool that nutcracker manages.
+twemproxy can be configured through a YAML file specified by the -c or --conf-file command-line argument on process start.
+The configuration file is used to specify the server pools and the servers within each pool that twemproxy manages.
 The configuration files parses and understands the following keys:

 + **listen**: The listening address and port (name:port or ip:port) for this server pool.
 + **hash**: The name of the hash function.
 Possible values are: one_at_a_time, md5, crc32, fnv1_64, fnv1a_64, fnv1_32, fnv1a_32, hsieh, murmur, and jenkins.
 + **distribution**: The key distribution mode.
 Possible values are: ketama, modula and random.
 + **timeout**: The timeout value in msec that we wait for to establish a connection to the server or receive a response from a server.
 By default, we wait indefinitely.
 + **backlog**: The TCP backlog argument.
 Defaults to 512.
-+ **preconnect**: A boolean value that controls if nutcracker should preconnect to all the servers in this pool on process start.
++ **preconnect**: A boolean value that controls if twemproxy should preconnect to all the servers in this pool on process start.
 Defaults to false.
 + **server_connections**: The maximum number of connections that can be opened to each server.
 By default, we open at most 1 server connection.
 + **auto_eject_hosts**: A boolean value that controls if server should be ejected temporarily when it fails consecutively server_failure_limit times.
 Defaults to false.
 + **server_retry_timeout**: The timeout value in msec to wait for before retrying on a temporarily ejected server, when auto_eject_host is set to true.
 Defaults to 30000 msec.
 + **server_failure_limit**: The number of conseutive failures on a server that would leads to it being temporarily ejected when auto_eject_host is set to true.
 Defaults to 2.
 + **servers**: A list of server address, port and weight (name:port:weight or ip:port:weight) for this server pool.

-For example, the configuration file in conf/nutcracker.yml, also shown below, configures 4 server pools with names -  _alpha_, _beta_, _gamma_ and _delta_.
+For example, the configuration file in conf/twemproxy.yml, also shown below, configures 4 server pools with names -  _alpha_, _beta_, _gamma_ and _delta_.
 Clients that intend to send requests to one of the 10 servers in pool gamma connect to port 22123 on 127.0.0.1.
 Clients that intend to send request to one of 2 servers in pool delta connect to unix path /tmp/gamma.
 Requests sent to pool alpha and delta have no timeout and might require timeout functionality to be implemented on the client side.
 On the other hand, requests sent to pool beta and gamma timeout after 400 msec and 100 msec respectively when no response is received from the server.
 Of the 4 server pools, only pools alpha, beta and gamma are configured to use server ejection and hence are resilient to server failures.
 All the 4 server pools use ketama consistent hashing for key distribution with the key hasher for pools alpha, beta and gamma set to fnv1a_64 while that for pool delta set to hsieh.

     alpha:
       listen: 127.0.0.1:22121